‘Fearless Girl’ creator sued, accused of not making a statue

 The lawsuit says Visbal agreed in February 2017 to create a preliminary model of the Hamilton statue.
-That was around one month before “Fearless Girl” appeared on Wall Street, commissioned by an asset management firm to support greater female representation on corporate boards.
+That was around one month before “Fearless Girl” appeared a few blocks from the New York Stock Exchange, commissioned by an asset management firm to support greater female representation on corporate boards.

 The lawsuit says Visbal never delivered.
 The association terminated its agreement last June, demanding a refund.

-The lawsuit seeks that refund and other fees.
+The suit seeks that refund and other fees.